 Likewise in patty form of pollen substitute diet, results revealed that maximum consumption was observed in case of Diet 13 (34.06 gm per colony).
 The amount of consumption of Diet 11 (28.10 gm per colony) was next followed by Diet 17 and Diet 12 values being 26.74 and 26.71gm per colony respectively.
 Consumption of Diet 18 was significantly lowest i.e., 10.06 gm than all the other pollen substitute diets in patty form.
 The current findings mirror those of several previous researchers who have explored supplemental feeding in apiculture (Wahl, 1963; Forster, 1966, 1968; Stanger & Gripp, 1972; Alexandru et al., 1977).
 Similarly, our results align with more recent observations by Ericsson and Herbert (1980), Silva (1985), Farooqui (1986), DeGrandi-Hoffman et al. (2008), and Sihag (2011).

 In dry form of pollen substitute diet, the maximum amount (3374.56 cm2 per colony) of sealed brood was observed in colonies given Diet 4.
 This value was stastistally at par with the sealed brood area (3021.99 cm2 per colony) in the colonies fed on diet 8.
 Minimum sealed brood area (804.98 cm2 per colony) was observed in control colonies.
 In patty form of pollen substitute diet, the maximum amount (3114.42 cm2 per colony) of sealed brood was observed in colonies given Diet 13.
 This value was stastistally at par with the sealed brood area (3053.43 cm2 per colony) in the colonies fed on diet 17.
 The results of this study demonstrate that colonies fed artificial diets produced significantly more brood than the control group.
-These findings align with previous research by Chhuneja et al. (1993), Nabors (2000), Castagnino et al. (2004), Saffari et al. (2010), and Sihag and Gupta (2011), all of whom observed increased brood rearing when bees were provided with pollen supplements or substitutes.
+These findings align with previous research that observed increased brood rearing when bees were provided with pollen supplements or substitutes (Chhuneja et al. 1993, Nabors 2000, Castagnino et al. 2004, Saffari et al. 2010, and Sihag and Gupta 2011)..

 Results from the dry form of pollen substitute diet revealed that the maximum bee population (15329 bees per colony) was observed in the colonies given Diet 4 which was statistically at par, to the colonies fed Diet 8 i.e.,13614 bees per colony.
 Similarly, from the patty form of pollen substitute diet, the maximum bee population (14278.92 bees per colony) was observed in the colonies given Diet 13 which was statistically at par, to the colonies fed Diet 17 i.e.,12801 bees per colony.
 Bee population was recorded to be minimum (5718.42 bees per colony) in the control colonies.
 The findings of this investigation indicate that supplementing diets with pollen or its extracts significantly boosts bee populations.
 These results are consistent with prior research by Peng et al. (1984), DeGrandi-Hoffman et al. (2008), Saffari et al. (2010), and Sihag et al. (2011), all of whom noted that colonies receiving artificial diets maintained substantially larger populations than unfed control groups.